I’m excited to announce that my new book, Broken Money, is now available.

 My goal for the book is for the reader to walk away with a deep understanding of money and monetary history, both in terms of theoretical foundations and practical implications.

-(August 25th update: The book’s opening two days were immense; it reached and remains at #1 in all three of its main categories on Amazon, and reached as high as #33 on Amazon’s top 100 books of all categories.
+(August 25th update: The book’s opening two days were immense; it reached #1 in all three of its main categories on Amazon, and reached as high as #33 on Amazon’s top 100 books of all categories.
 I want to give a heartfelt thank you to all of my readers who made this possible.)

 From the back cover: